Expanding your business

 Measuring the right indicators

-To progress, you need to observe.
-Average waiting time, number of covers per hour, online order conversion rate and average ticket per channel are all key indicators for adjusting your strategy to each service.
+To improve, you need to observe.
+The average wait time, the number of covers per hour, the conversion rate for online orders, and the average check per channel are all key metrics for adjusting your strategy for each service.

 Listen to customers and your teams